From Where I Sit Reflections on belonging, identity, and becoming

 Going grey felt like one word: liberating.

 Mid-introduction.
 In front of the room.
-To talk about my hair.
+To say: "Can we also talk about her hair?
+She has the most fabulous hair."

 Here is what I know now, from where I sit: